awslabs/sagemaker-debugger/docs/tensorflow.md

 ## Support

 ### Versions
-* Zero Script Change experience — No modifications needed to your training script to enable the Debugger features while using the official AWS Deep Learning Containers.
+* Zero script change experience — No modifications needed to your training script to enable the Debugger features while using the official AWS Deep Learning Containers.
 * Script mode experience — This smdebug library supports training jobs with TensorFlow framework and script mode through its API operations, which require a minimal changes to your training script.
 * For a full list of TensorFlow framework versions to use Debugger, see [AWS Deep Learning Containers and SageMaker training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).